-Do You Need to Rent a Boom Lift or a Scissor Lift?
-Know the Difference
+Do I Need to Rent a Boom Lift or a Scissor Lift?

 Construction and maintenance projects often take place in hard-to-reach areas that are far off the ground.
 A ladder isn’t sufficient to access a work area where you have challenging tasks to take care of.
 You need a stable platform that will keep you safe as you tackle the work at hand.
 Both boom lifts and scissor lifts can help you reach elevated areas, but these two equipment rentals have very different capabilities.
 Read on to learn more about which rental is best for your job.